 WHITE BEAR LAKE | In the area just east of Highway 61 between 3rd and 4th Streets, 55110

 If you’re planning to venture out for the Jingle Bear 5k (see above), or if you just like the idea of strolling in the quaint downtown area of White Bear Lake this frosty event is the perfect chance to see White Bear at its bustling, wintery best.
 There will be horse drawn trolly rides and photos with Santa free with the donation of non-perishable food items.
+On Dec.
+2nd there is also a Breakfast with Santa at Rudy's Redeye Grill ($10-16).
 For more information go to, http://www.downtownwhitebearlake.com/events.htm

 ST. PAUL | Grand Avenue shops in the area of Grand Ave and South Victoria Street, 55105